Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 <br>

-Let's get to building that solution

-Firstly the deactivation looks like this :
+Let's get to building that solution.
+Firstly the deactivation looks like this:

 ```python
 mutation {